 A serious physical or mental condition or incapacitating injury makes it impossible for the claimant or the claimant's representative to travel to the hearing, or a death in the family occurs; or

-Severe weather conditions make it impossible to travel to the hearing site.
+Severe weather conditions make it impossible for the claimant or representative to travel to the hearing site.

 b.
 When an ALJ May Find Good Cause

 The ALJ may also find good cause for changing the time or place of a scheduled hearing based on other circumstances.

 A change in residence address may or may not constitute good cause for changing the time or place of the scheduled hearing.
 See HALLEX I-2-0-70 C when a claimant relocates while a hearing request is pending.

 2. ALJ Finds Good Cause to Change the Time or Place of the Hearing

 When the ALJ finds that there is good cause to change the time or place of the hearing, OHO management, through designated staff, will reschedule the hearing.
 OHO management, through designated staff, will notify the claimant and representative of the finding by issuing an amended notice of hearing at least 20 days before the date of the rescheduled hearing but will not set the hearing for a date that is less than 75 days from the date of the first notice of hearing under HALLEX I-2-3-15, unless the claimant has waived his or her right to advance notice.

 A finding that good cause exists to change the time or place of the hearing will generally not change the assignment of the ALJ for the case.
 However, if reassignment of the case will promote more efficient administration of the hearing process, the ALJ may consult with the Hearing Office Chief ALJ regarding possible reassignment.